-There are four HUD-recognized Continua of Care in Wisconsin: Dane/Madison, Milwaukee, and Racine Continua of Care (each cover one county each) and the Balance of State Continuum of Care (BOSCOC) which covers the other 69 counties.
-The BOSCOC is divided into groups of counties and these groups are referred to as local homeless coalitions.
-Homeless service agencies in Dane/Madison, Milwaukee, Racine, and local homeless coalitions each apply for funds together in consolidated EHH Applications.
+There are four HUD-recognized Continua of Care in Wisconsin: Dane/Madison, Milwaukee, and Racine CoCs (each cover one county each) and the Balance of State CoC which covers the other 69 counties.
+The Balance of State CoC is divided into groups of counties and these groups are referred to as Local Homeless Coalitions.
+Homeless service agencies in Dane/Madison, Milwaukee, Racine, and Local Homeless Coalitions each apply for funds together in consolidated EHH Applications.

 Each application has a lead applicant who acts as the fiscal agent and is DEHCR's grantee.
-Lead applicants are designated by the HUD COC or local homeless coalition; they can be any public or private not-for-profit agency participating in the COC planning process.
+Lead applicants are designated by the CoC or LHC; they can be any public or private not-for-profit agency participating in the planning process.
 The lead applicant will be responsible for implementation of the grant and the proper use of grant funds.
 Applications may also have subrecipient applicants who also apply for EHH funding but are grantees of the lead applicant.